Social Blog AI in Software Testing

 At all testing levels, AI automation testing will take over tasks that require decisions that a human could make in less than a second.
 Initially, higher-order testing tasks may still require human input or intervention.
 These are the tasks that require a bit more thought such as test generation, usability testing, security testing, and edge cases.

-However, over time as technology progresses, and as the machines are trained on the actions of these higher-order tasks, AI is likely to take over those activities as well and tackle problems that require deeper context.
+However, over time as technology progresses, and as the machines are trained on the actions of these higher-order tasks, I think that AI is likely to take over those activities as well and tackle problems that require deeper context.
 The image below depicts this progression of the AI testing singularity as we move into the next decade.

 The progression of the AI test automation singularity.